-To be successful in this role you will need to be an exceptional communicator with proven skills in building and managing strong, effective relationships and have a core knowledge and understanding of the New Zealand education system and relevant legislation and applicable criteria.
+To be successful in this role you will need to be an exceptional communicator with proven skills in building and managing strong, effective relationships and have a core knowledge and understanding of the New Zealand education system and relevant legislation.

 You will also offer: